qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Panels
 ------

-Besides toolbars, QGIS provides many panels to work with by default.
+QGIS provides many panels.
 Panels are special widgets that you can interact with (selecting options, checking boxes, filling values...) to perform more complex tasks.

 .. _figure_panels: